Click for About the Minster

 There is signposted disabled access to the Minster via St George’s door, on the same side of the church as the main door.
 There is no disabled access to the Chained Library, but you can watch a filmed tour of the Library.

-The Chained Library is open to the public most days of the week from Easter Monday until the end of October, from 10.30am - 12.30pm and 2.00pm - 4.00pm.
+The Chained Library is normally open to the public most days of the week from April until the end of October, from 10.30am - 12.30pm and 2.00pm - 4.00pm.

 For winter opening and other times, please contact the Parish Office.

-The Parish Office located in Church House is open - Mondays to Thursday 10.00am to 12.00 noon.
+The Parish Office located in Church House is open - Mondays to Fridays 10.00am to 12.00 noon.

 To contact the Minster